bamptonm/mqttitude/docs/features.md

 * Create a new relashionship (like 'Spouse') called `MQTTitude` (case insensitive), and add your friend's topic name to that (e.g. `mqttitude/jane/loc`)

 The addressbook API might need a while to be refreshed, but you may be able to speed that up by swiping the Friends list downward until the activity indicator appears, then let go).

+### Settings

+	Field							Default			Expert	Remarks

+	DeviceID						$IOSDeviceName	no		needs to be unique per server

+	Minimum Distance in Move Mode	200m			no		in Move Mode, app publishes when travelled 200m Minimum Time in Move Mode		180sec			no		in Move Mode, app publishes every 180 seconds

+	ClientID						<none>			no		if not set defaults to $DeviceID host							<none>			no		IP or name
+	port							8883			yes
+	TLS								YES				yes
+	Authorize						YES				yes
+	UserID							<none>			no
+	Password						<none>			no

+	Subscription					mqttitude/#		yes
+	Subscription QOS				1				yes

+	Topic-Name						<none>			yes		if not set defaults to mqttitude/$DeviceID Manual-Postfix					<none>			yes		effective Manual Topic is $Topic-Name$Manual-Postfix QOS								1				yes
+	Retain							YES				yes

+	Clean Session					NO				yes
+	Keep Alive						60sec			yes
+	WillTopic Name					<none>			yes		if not set defaults to $Topic_Name Will							lwt				yes
+	Will QOS						1				yes
+	Will Retain						NO				yes